 On the other hand, a mature company may report a high yield due to a relative lack of future high growth potential.
 Therefore, the yield ratio does not necessarily indicate a good or bad company.
 Rather, the ratio is used by investors to determine which stocks align with their investment strategy.

-Thank you for reading this guide to help you better understand dividends.
-CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification, a training program of financial modeling courses for investment banking professionals.
+Thank you for reading CFI’s guide to Dividend Yield Formula.
 To help you advance your career in the financial services industry, check out the following additional CFI resources: